-Minimum compliance data is collected by means of a mandatory questionnaire (see Section 1.4) and published in the AREF/IPD Property Fund Vision Handbook; the handbook is publically available in pdf form on the IPD web-site (click here for link) and the questionnaire should be supplied to existing investors and to prospective investors on request.
+Minimum compliance data is collected by means of a mandatory questionnaire (see Section 1.4) and published in the MSCI/AREF Property Fund Vision Handbook; the handbook is publically available in pdf form on the MSCI website (click here for link) and the questionnaire should be supplied to existing investors and to prospective investors on request.

-A key sub-set of the minimum compliance data is automatically downloaded to the fund page of the AREF web-site on a quarterly basis.
+A key sub-set of the minimum compliance data is automatically downloaded to the fund page of the AREF website on a quarterly basis.

 In general, the Code is not prescriptive about where the disclosures should be made, because the type of documentation and its contents will vary for different fund types.
-All funds will have documents relevant to the constitution and marketing of the fund e.g. unit trust instrument and Limited Partnership Agreement, Prospectus, information Memorandum etc.; most (but not all) will produce annual reports, periodic statements and fact sheets, the contents of which will be governed by legal/regulatory requirements; most will maintain a web-site.
+All funds will have documents relevant to the constitution and marketing of the fund e.g. unit trust instrument and Limited Partnership Agreement, Prospectus, information Memorandum etc.; most (but not all) will produce annual reports, periodic statements and fact sheets, the contents of which will be governed by legal/regulatory requirements; most will maintain a website.